JGailor/zebris/README.md

 Zebris is built to allow you to add persisting and retrieving your objects to and from Redis with a minimum of hassle or re-writing of your code.
-When I needed a library to do something similar, I noticed that a lot of the other Redis persistence libraries were very opinionated or tried to implement the ActiveRecord pattern, which is nice but would have required me to re-write a lot of code to conform to the libraries idioms than I wanted to do.
-My goal was to make it as easy as possible to add a Gem to my project and with as little code as possible make it easy to persist the object to Redis and retrieve it later.
+When I needed a library to do something similar, I noticed that a lot of the other Redis persistence libraries were very opinionated or tried to implement the ActiveRecord pattern, which is nice but would have required me to re-write a lot more of my code to conform to the libraries idioms than I wanted to do.
+My goal was to make it as easy as possible to add a ruby gem to my project and with as little code as possible make it easy to persist the object to Redis and retrieve it later.
+Such is Zebris, or so I hope.

+I welcome all feedback and suggestions on how to improve Zebris.
+It's very young, but I have a roadmap in mind to add some things that I think will allow Zebris to keep it's simplicity and general purpose use while adding a lot of utility for anyone using it.

 ## Installation